Jack Pfiester: Career

 On September 23, 1908, during the Merkle's Boner game against the New York Giants, Pfiester pitched a complete game, allowing five hits, with a dislocated tendon in his pitching forearm.
 He had to be assisted off the field a few times after throwing curveballs.
 As soon as the game ended, he went to Ohio to be treated, and his tendon was snapped back into place by trainer Bonesetter Reese.
 Pfiester finished the season with a record of 12–10.
-He lost his only start of the 1908 World Series in Game 3, but the Cubs won the series.
+After National League President Harry Pulliam ruled the Merkle's Boner game to have ended in a tie, Pfeister was called upon by Cubs manager Frank Chance to start the makeup game on October 8 in New York.
+Pfeister gave up a run in less than an inning of work before Chance had seen enough and called in Mordecai Brown, who held the Giants to just one run the rest of the way, ensuring a 4–2 Cubs triumph to capture the NL pennant.
+Pfeister lost his only start of the 1908 World Series in Game 3, but the Cubs won the series.
 It was the team's last championship until 2016.

 Pfiester went 17–6 with a 2.43 ERA in 1909.
 In 1910, his last full season in professional baseball, he went 6–3.
 He pitched in the 1910 World Series but did not get a decision, and the Cubs lost.
 In 1911, Pfiester went 1–4 before the Cubs traded him to the minor leagues in May, and he never played in the majors again.
 Pfiester finished his MLB career with a 71–44 win–loss record.
 His career ERA in MLB was 2.02, which is the fourth-lowest of all time among pitchers with at least 1,000 innings thrown.

-After his baseball career ended, Pfiester settled in Ohio with his wife and their son, Jack Jr. Pfiester died in Loveland, Ohio, at the age of 75.
+After his baseball career ended, Pfiester settled in Ohio with his wife and their son, Jack Jr. Pfiester died in Loveland, Ohio of a blood ailment at the age of 75.